patrickjuchli/basic-ftp/README.md

 ## Introduction

-`Client` provides an API to interact with an FTP server.
-The following example shows how to connect, upgrade to TLS, login, get a directory listing and upload a file. **Be aware that the FTP protocol doesn't allow multiple requests in parallel.**
+The following example shows how to connect, upgrade to TLS, login, get a directory listing and upload a file.
+Be aware that the FTP protocol doesn't allow multiple requests running in parallel.

 ```js
 const ftp = require("basic-ftp")